openmainframeproject/foundation/zowe_conformance/participation_form.md

 - [ ] **Zowe Explorer for VS Code - Zowe v1**

-> Please list any items where you, as a Participant applying for Participant Conformance, do not meet the criteria set forth in the Test Evaluation Guide:
+> Please list any items where your offering does not meet the criteria set forth in the Test Evaluation Guide:
 >
 > \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 >